kyma-project/btp-manager/docs/e2e_tests.md

 ## Overview

-End-to-end (E2E) tests currently check if you can install, upgrade and uninstall BTP Manager using an OCI module image.
+The end-to-end (E2E) tests check if you can install, upgrade and uninstall BTP Manager using an OCI module image.
-There are two separate tests:
+There are two tests:
 - `e2e-tests` for checking installation and uninstallation of a given BTP Manager version
 - `e2e-upgrade-tests` for checking BTP Manager upgradability from one version to another

-The flows of tests are mostly similar, upgrade tests contain extra steps for checking whether BTP Manager works as expected after upgrading to a new version.
-You can see the differences between the tests in the descriptions of the tests flows below.
+The flows of the tests are similar.
+The upgrade tests contain extra steps for checking whether BTP Manager works as expected after upgrading to a new version.
+You can see the differences between the tests in the descriptions of the tests' flows below.

 #### E2E tests for installation and uninstallation flow
 1. Create an OCI module image.